More Efficient Estimation for Logistic Regression with Optimal Subsample: Proofs and technical details

 \subsection{Proofs for unconditional distribution}

 In this section we prove Theorem~\ref{thm:3} in Section~\ref{sec:uncond-distr}.
-A lemma similar to Lemma~\ref{lem5} is presented below.
-Lemma~\ref{lem6} can be used in the proof of Theorem \ref{thm:2} because for the problem considered in this paper, convergence to zero in probability is equivalent to convergence to zero in probability under the conditional probability measure \citep{xiong2008some}.
+A lemma similar to Lemma~\ref{lem5} is presented below and will be proved later in this section.
+Lemma~\ref{lem6} can be used in the proof of Theorem \ref{thm:3} because for the problem considered in this paper, convergence to zero in probability is equivalent to convergence to zero in probability under the conditional probability measure \citep{xiong2008some}.